 Within the framework of the Faculty of Health and Life Sciences and the Department of Experimental and Health Sciences, in 1998, Pompeu Fabra University (UPF) launched a pioneering five-year degree programme in Biology with a clear orientation towards human biology.

 At the same time, the growth of the Department of Experimental and Health Sciences has been based on the rigorous selection of its members, many of whom have been recruited through competitive calls, such as the ICREA or Ramón y Cajal programmes.
-As a result of its research, in 2015, the Department was designated a “María de Maeztu” Unit of Excellence by the Spanish Ministry of Economy and Competitiveness (MINECO).
+As a result of its research, in 2015 and 2018, the Department was designated a “María de Maeztu” Unit of Excellence by the Spanish Ministry of Economy and Competitiveness (MINECO).

 In 2014, the Nobel Prize in Medicine laureate Sydney Brenner was awarded an honorary doctorate by UPF at the Faculty and Department’s request.